 Before you begin, always try to park on level ground, with the towed vehicle in line with the motorhome.
 This will eliminate most of the tension between the two vehicles, allowing for an easier disconnect.

-2. Chock one of the wheels, to prevent a runaway vehicle.

-3. Push down on the Autowlok buttons to release the locking mechanisms.
+- 2. Chock one of the wheels, to prevent a runaway vehicle. - 3.
+Lift the release handles (the Freedom Latches, Figure 3) on each tow bar arm to release the locking mechanisms.